zoebisch/rails-refactoring-apis-v-000/README.md

 ## Instructions

 1. Create a new model `GithubRepo` in `app/models/github_repo.rb`.
 Since you're not storing `GithubRepo` in a database, this class does _not_ need to inherit from Active Record.
 Create the file manually – using `rails g model` will automatically inherit from Active Record and create a migration.
+Build out the `GithubRepo` class to pass the model tests.

 2. Follow the tutorial above to move authentication from your controller to your service objects.